S4C: Catch-up service

 In late 2014, S4C's programmes and live-streaming also became available to view on the BBC's catch-up service, BBC iPlayer.
+It contains no advertisements, with commercial breaks instead displaying a static screen saying 'Programmes will continue after the break'.
 Both services offer English and Welsh subtitles to some shows.

 There were 8.2 million viewing sessions to S4C content on Clic and BBC iPlayer in 2017–2018.
 This was an increase of 600,000 from the 7.6 million viewing sessions on those platforms in 2016–2017.
 In the 2020–2021 period, the viewing session number increased to 11 million.
+Viewing figures on Clic and iPlayer was at an all-time high in 2022–23.
+596,000 hours of S4C content was viewed on Clic during that year.
+A further 2,680,000 hours of content was viewed on the iPlayer.